FabiCorp/node-gluu-client/README.md

 - var gluuServerAddess -> Host Address from the Gluu server
 - var umaRealm -> Host Address without http/https
 - var client-/resourceServerAddress/Port -> Host Address and Port for both servers
-- clientID and clientSecret for both servers (resource-/clientServer) (two oauth-clients need to be set up manually in the Gluu interface, tutorial on how to correctly set up the clients in GluuClientSetup.md)
+- clientID and clientSecret for both servers (resource-/clientServer)
+(two OpenID-clients need to be set up manually in the Gluu interface,
+tutorial on how to correctly set up the clients in GluuClientSetup.md)

 Run both servers seperatly in Terminal: